naninovel/docs/docs/en/guide/scenario-scripting.md

 Lorem ipsum[shake Camera ver:true wait:false] dolor sit amet.
 ```

-The only reasons to use the full boolean form are when you want to evaluate the value dynamically via a [script expression](/guide/script-expressions), e.g.:
+The only reasons to use the full boolean form are when you want to evaluate the value dynamically via a [scenario expression](/guide/expressions), e.g.:

 ```nani
 ; Make Kohaku visible if the "score" variable is above 10.